 Michael and Dorris Fortson

 Beginning as young missionaries near Mbeya in 1965, the Fortsons have a long history of service in Tanzania.
 Compelled by the images of homeless children on their trips to Tanzania, they established Neema House Arusha in 2012.
 Michael and Dorris have four children and eight grandchildren.
 All of their children are involved in the support of Neema.
 Two of the Fortsons children were born in Tanzania and Rebekah now lives at Neema Village.
-Michael and Dorris are semi retired and serve as unpaid volunteers and Directors of NV.
+Michael and Dorris are semi-retired and serve as unpaid volunteers and Directors of NV.
 They are the Executive Directors of Neema and serve as President of the Board of Directors.

 Ashley Berlin is from Casper, Wyoming.
 She comes from a preacher family and is deeply committed to teaching the love of Jesus to all her students.
-Ashley and Napendaelle, our Tanzanian teacher, make up the preschool teaching staff at Neema Village.
+Ashley and our Tanzanian teacher, make up the preschool teaching staff at Neema Village.
 Ashley is a volunteer and is not paid by Neema Village.

 Kim White volunteers at Neema Village twice a year for three months at a time.
 As a Board Member, she is on the Finance Committee and the Education Committee of Neema Village.
-She handles the booking when Michael is out of the country.

 Kim oversees the Volunteer Program by handling correspondence and scheduling.